University Place Appeals Attorney

 So while the answer is yes, you do have the right to do things on your own, or “pro se” as it is referred to, the practice of law, and appellate law in particular, is very complex and time sensitive.
 Each state, including Washington, has very specific appellate rules and procedures that you must abide by.
 Because of this, we always recommend that you choose to go with an appellate attorney that you feel comfortable with.
 One that will listen to your concerns but will also have the legal experience required to go through each line of transcripts, each exhibit presented and find the crucial errors that could result in your conviction being reversed.

 Criminal appeals in University Place WA, as well as criminal cases in general are already complex in nature, however if you are facing criminal charges on the federal level that’s a whole new ball game with a new set of rules, procedures and deadlines.
 Our firm has trial attorneys that are not only experienced with criminal trial level cases and criminal appeals, but also have the knowledge and experience to defend you and your loved ones on the federal stage as well.

 If you have lost a civil or criminal litigation case in the state of Washington, there may be legal and legitimate reasons for filing an appeal in court.
-Our federal and state appellate attorneys at Halscott Megaro PA, have experience taking criminal cases to a jury trial in Pierce County, we have extensive criminal trial advocacy skills and provide quality representation and legal counsel for residents of University Place WA who are either filing for an appeal of the decision of their litigation case, or a party served with a notice of appeal of a civil or criminal case they have won at trial.
+Our federal and state appellate attorneys at Halscott Megaro PA, have experience taking criminal cases to a jury trial in Washington, we have extensive criminal trial advocacy skills and provide quality representation and legal counsel for residents of University Place WA who are either filing for an appeal of the decision of their litigation case, or a party served with a notice of appeal of a civil or criminal case they have won at trial.
 To get started give a us call today!
 Case preparation is critical to any successful litigation, in most cases an appeal is started by filing a notice of appeal with the clerk of the trial court no later than 10 days after the judgment becomes final.